seerge/g-helper/docs/README.md

 - I recommend keeping "Asus Optimization Service" running, as it keeps basic laptop hotkeys such as screen or keyboard brightness adjustment working.

-- It's not recommended to use an app in combination with Armoury Crate services, cause they adjust the same settings.
+- It's not recommended to use an app in combination with Armoury Crate services, because they adjust the same settings.
 You can [uninstall it using it's own uninstall tool](https://dlcdnets.asus.com/pub/ASUS/mb/14Utilities/Armoury_Crate_Uninstall_Tool.zip?model=armoury%20crate).
 Just in case, you can always install it back later.

 Note: Doesn't need administrator privileges to run!